Innovation School FAQ

 Is the Amesbury Innovation High School a new or a conversion school?

 - The Amesbury Innovation High School is a conversion school.
 The Amesbury Innovation High School converted from the former Amesbury Academy Charter Public School(also formerly known as the Academy of Strategic Learning).
-AACPS was a Horace Mann Charter as its own separate LEA.
-AIHS is now an in-district school of the Amesbury Public Schools.
+AACPS was a Horace Mann Charter and had it's own LEA.
+Amesbury Innovation High School is now an in-district school of the Amesbury Public Schools.

-According the G.L.
+According to G.L.
 Chapter 71, Section 92—Innovation Schools:

 - A district shall not reduce its funding to an Innovation School as a result of the school’s fundraising activities.